-Some play that a goal also counts as a breakaway.
+Some still play that (as in the original game) a goal also counts as a breakaway.
 So if you score a goal and then also match the next card that your opponent plays, that is another goal.
 Example: A:Jack (breakaway), B:10; A:10 (goal and breakaway), B:7; A:7 (another goal for A).

 In another version of the game, described by Ralph Wiggum of Saskatchewan, four cards are dealt to each player and a pile of four cards to the centre of the table to start the play pile.
 Then each successive deal during the period is four cards each - six deals in all.
 In this version Twos act like Jacks - they also create a breakaway, also known in this version as "clearing the ice".
 When you clear the ice you remove the play pile from the table leaving it empty.
 Then after your opponent's next play you can score a goal either by matching your opponent's card or by playing a Jack or a Two.
 A goal also clears the ice (the play pile is cleared away) and so you can score several goals in succession if you keep matching your opponent's card (or playing a Jack or Two on it).
 Your opponent can however stop this by the safety play of playing his own Jack or Two to the empty table.
 This is immediately cleared away, stopping you from scoring and clearing the ice for your opponent.
 In the first deal of each period the players may inspect the four cards that start the play pile.
 They must not contain any Twos, Jacks or pairs - if they do, they are shuffled into the pack and four new centre cards dealt.

 Dwight J Stockham describes the version of Hockey he used to play in the 1960's.
-This differs from the above game as follows:
+The rules insofar as they differ from the above versions, are as follows.

 - Just four cards are dealt to each player: after five such deals there are 12 cards left and the final deal is 6 cards to each player.
 That is the end of the period: the cards are gathered and shuffled by and dealt the other player for the next period.
 A game consists of three periods.